wgshbd1971/fronius_modbus/README.md

 # Installation

-HACS installation
-* Go to HACS
-* Click on the 3 dots in the top right corner.
-* Select "Custom repositories"
-* Add the [URL](https://github.com/redpomodoro/fronius_modbus) to the repository.
-* Select the 'integration' type.
-* Click the "ADD" button.

-Manual installation
-Copy contents of custom_components folder to your home-assistant config/custom_components folder.
+Copy the `fronius_modbus` directory from `custom_components` to your Home Assistant `config/custom_components` folder.
-After reboot of Home-Assistant, this integration can be configured through the integration setup UI.
+After a restart of Home Assistant, configure the integration through the UI.

 Make sure modbus is enabled on the inverter.
 You can check by going into the web interface of the inverter and go to:
 "Communication" -> "Modbus"